jamesfebin/CryptoTradingSimulator/README.md

 You will need to download the database from [here](https://drive.google.com/open?id=1OHhtrvOe-EWcX_8tipWo6tWYqkkYDkPw) and place it in the project folder.

-**In the coming days I will be adding functionalities to monitor live prices, writing and testing strategies and a great user interface.**
+**In the coming days I will be adding functionalities to monitor live prices, write and test strategies and design a great user interface.**

 **I will need your support to do that, you can support me by buying me a coffee.